py-smart-gardena/py-smart-gardena/README.md

 **This project needs your support.**
 Gardena equipments are expensive, and I need to buy them in order to add support.
-If you find this library useful and want to help me support more devices (or if you just want to reward me for my time spent), you are very welcome !
+If you find this library useful and want to help me support more devices (or if you just want to reward me for my spent time), you are very welcome !
 Your help is very much appreciated.

 Here are the links if you want to show your support :